March 3, 2020

 How I got into mountain biking here, along with photos from my recent rides.

-And one doesn't go far to explore the unknown.
+Yet, one doesn't go far to explore the unknown.
 Going out at night, for example, opens an entirely different world even at places that you know well during the daytime.

 Forfar